 I choose to sell cards through Zazzle and I love the website.
 There are other print-on-demand sites which are similar for example, Cafe Press and Red Bubble.
 If you're unfamiliar with the term print on demand these are companies which print an image on a product when someone buys it.
 A customer to the site will see a product they like and can customize it if they wish, and then the product will be printed.

 People like myself, and you, can upload images on a wide variety of products including greeting cards, and sell these products through these companies.
-The site takes care of the printing and fulfillment, I never have to buy any of the products unless I want to.
+The site takes care of the printing and fulfilment, I never have to buy any of the products unless I want to.
 I find the site easy to use and I like the fact that my product will continue to sell for years to come.
 The amount of money a designer makes is set by the designer.
 There is a base price and then the designer adds the commission they want to make, by default it's 10% but you can make it higher or lower.
-The price you make on each card might be 20¢, but when you know this card will sell for years, you can see the benefits.
+The price you make on each card might only be 20¢, but when you know this card will sell for years, you can see the benefits.
 Still not convinced?
 What if I told you that you can upload as many as you want.
 Don't think of it as 20¢ for one card, let's say you have a hundred designs on cards or one thousand cards all available for sale, 24 hours a day, year-round to a worldwide audience.
-Now you can see the potential to earn money.
+Now can you see the potential to earn money?

 The advantages of using Zazzle or other print-on-demand sites:

 - No financial outlay.
 This was a big bonus for me, I wanted to make money not spend it.